FDA (trade union)

-The FDA, formerly The Association of First Division Civil Servants, is a trade union for UK senior and middle management civil servants and public service professionals founded in 1919.
+The FDA is the only trade union that operates in the administrations of all four nations of the United Kingdom and focuses exclusively on issues of managers and professionals in the civil service.
+The membership ranges from Higher Executive Officers to Permanent Secretaries.

+Since its formation in 1919, the union has grown to more than 24,000 members.

+Members, structure and affiliations

+Members

+Members of the FDA work across 200 government departments, agencies and arms-length-bodies in England, Northern Ireland, Scotland, Wales and overseas.

+Employers represented by the FDA include: HMRC, Foreign, Commonwealth and Development Office, Crown Prosecution Service, Department for Work and Pensions, Scottish Government, Government Legal Department, Welsh Government, culture including libraries, museums and more.

-Its over 18,000 members include Whitehall policy advisers, middle and senior managers, tax inspectors, economists and statisticians, government-employed lawyers, crown prosecutors, procurators fiscal, schools inspectors, diplomats, senior national museum staff, senior civil servants, accountants and National Health Service (NHS) managers.
+Its members include policy advisers, middle and senior managers, tax inspectors, economists, lawyers, prosecutors, school inspectors, diplomats, accountants, fast streamers and senior civil servants.

+In 2002, MI6 partnered with the FDA to provide workplace support, guidance and legal advice to staff whilst maintaining their anonymity.
+While MI6 staff did not become full union members, the arrangement provided them with support in addressing workplace grievances and accessing legal advice, including cases taken to employment tribunals.

+In 2015, the union expanded its membership base by opening up membership to HEOs, SEOs and their equivalent grades for the first time.

 Membership structure and affiliations

 Its federal structure means that some sections of the union operate under separate branding.
 Three parts of the union have distinctive institutional features.
 Senior staff at HM Revenue and Customs join the Association of Revenue and Customs (ARC) which is also a certified trade union as well as a section of FDA.
 Managers in the NHS join Managers in Partnership (MiP), a joint venture with Unison of which MiP members are also members.
 Members in middle management (Higher Executive Officer and Senior Executive Officers) join Keystone.

 The FDA is an affiliate of the Trades Union Congress, the Scottish Trades Union Congress, the Wales TUC and the Irish Congress of Trade Unions but is not affiliated to the Labour Party or any other political party.
 The FDA is also affiliated to Public Services International.

-Name

-Despite often being known, particularly in the British press, as the "First Division Association", the legal name is "FDA".
-It describes itself as "FDA - the union of choice for senior managers and professionals in public service".

-The original name, Association of First Division Civil Servants, was chosen because it represented first division clerks, as opposed to the Second Division Association, which represented more junior clerks.
-Although the terms first and second division clerks were abolished in the 1920s, it proved impossible to agree on an alternative name, and the name remained until 2000 when, following a motion to the union's annual delegate conference, the official name became "FDA".
+Member support

+The FDA provides workplace advice, representation and legal advice to managers and professionals in the civil service.
+The union provides support with workplace issues around pay, pensions, redundancy, discrimination, bullying, disciplinary charges, dismissal and more.
+Each civil service department has an allocated FDA rep who is the first point of contact for any member.

+The FDA holds collective bargaining agreements with over 100 employers which allows them to negotiate on behalf of members pay, pensions, redundancy, quality and other issues.